egoist/poi/docs/options.md

 ### entry

 Type: `string` `Array` `object`<br>
-Default: value of pkg.main of `index.js`
+Default: value of pkg.main or `index.js`

 The path to entry file.